Best Cheap Health Insurance in Delaware (2026)

 Medicaid plans in Delaware

 Medicaid is a type of free health insurance from the government for people who have low incomes.
-You can qualify for Medicaid in Delaware if you earn below roughly $21,000 for a single person or $44,000 for a family of four.
-In certain situations, you can sometimes make more and still qualify.
-For example, pregnant women in Delaware can make up to about $40,000 and still qualify for Medicaid.
+You can qualify for Medicaid in Delaware if you earn below roughly $22,000 for a single person or $44,000 for a family of four.
+In certain situations, you can make more and still qualify.

 Use cost-sharing reductions for cheaper medical care

-Are health insurance rates going up in DE?
+Are health insurance rates going up in DE in 2026?

-Catastrophic plans saw the biggest increase.
-They now cost 7% more in 2025 compared to 2024.
-Platinum plans had the smallest increase, at just 1%.
-Gold plans, the most popular plan level in the state, went up by 4%.
-All plan prices are expected to increase in 2026.
+Bronze and Silver plans saw the biggest increase.
+They now cost 31% more in 2026 compared to 2025.
+Platinum plans had the smallest increase, at 26%.
+Gold plans, the most popular plan level in the state, went up by 30%, and since 2022, Gold plans have gone up by 39%.

 Catastrophic